github/docs/content/repositories/working-with-files/managing-files/navigating-files-with-the-new-code-view.md

   ![Screenshot of the symbols pane with emphasis on an auto-populated symbol](/assets/images/help/repository/code-view-symbols-pane-symbol.png)

    - To search for a symbol in the repository as a whole, click **Search for this symbol in this repository**.
-To search for a symbol in all repositories on {% data variables.product.prodname_dotcom %}, click **all repos**.
+To search for a symbol in all repositories on {% data variables.product.prodname_dotcom %}, click **all repositories**.

       ![Screenshot of the symbols pane with emphasis on the options to broaden the scope of the search for a symbol](/assets/images/help/repository/code-view-symbols-pane-expand-search.png)